-- Historically, the interest rates of the Mortgages in a fixed-rate Gold PC Pool are generally within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon.
+- Historically, the interest rates of the Mortgages in a fixed-rate Gold PC Pool were generally within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon.
 The FHFA has issued a directive to the Enterprises to limit the difference between the interest rate on Mortgages and the PC Coupon.
-See Freddie Mac-Single Security Initiative, the Future of the Gold PC, the CSP and Commingling-Loan Note Rate Pooling Restrictions. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Prior to December 1, 2010, Jumbo-Conforming Mortgages were pooled separately from other conforming Mortgages.
-On or after December 1, 2010, Jumbo-Conforming Mortgages may be pooled with Super-Conforming and other conforming Mortgages. - In general, - •• Cooperative Share Mortgages, - •• Extended Buydown Mortgages or - Relocation Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.
+See PC Pool Formation. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Prior to December 1, 2010, Jumbo-Conforming Mortgages were pooled separately from other conforming Mortgages.
+On or after December 1, 2010, Jumbo-Conforming Mortgages may be pooled with Super-Conforming and other conforming Mortgages. - In general, - •• Cooperative Share Mortgages, - •• Extended Buydown Mortgages or - •• Relocation Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.